Accelerated Bachelor's to Master's in Women's Studies

 - The student will be allowed to use the grad courses to complete the bachelor's degree.

-- Students may withdraw from the combined Bachelor’s – Master’s degree program in Women’s Studies at any time by informing the Chairperson and Graduate Program Director to that effect in writing.
+- Students may withdraw from the Accelerated Bachelor’s – Master’s degree program in Women’s Studies at any time by informing the Chairperson and Graduate Program Director to that effect in writing.

-- A student who does not follow the approved plan of graduate work may become ineligible to participate in this combined degree program.
+- A student who does not follow the approved plan of graduate work may become ineligible to participate in this accelerated degree program.

-- If a student becomes ineligible to participate in the combined program, the Women’s Studies Graduate Director shall inform the student in writing.
+- If a student becomes ineligible to participate in the accelerated program, the Women’s Studies Graduate Director shall inform the student in writing.

-- A student who is ineligible to continue participation in or who withdraws from the combined degree program cannot double-count any courses for both bachelor’s and master’s degrees
+- A student who is ineligible to continue participation in or who withdraws from the accelerated degree program cannot double-count any courses for both bachelor’s and master’s degrees

 - Nine units taken at the 500 and 600 level in the senior year will be counted toward fulfilling the 36 units required for the Master’s degree.